dgaydukov/cert-spring5/files/spring5.md

 ###### Mock WebServer
 If you need to mock calls to external API from your tests you have 2 options
-* mock method invocation - in this case API method won't be called at all, instead just some mock object would be returned
+* mock method invocation - in this case API method won't be called at all, instead just some mock object would be returned (mostly used for unit tests)
 * mock api itself - you create mock web server that has same endpoints as original API, and pass it's url as base url to your test config
+(for integration tests, since your whole app is running, and it depends upon external webserver, it make sense to run mock external webservice, that would behave like norma api and return desired data)
 To mock api itself you should use [MockServer](https://www.mock-server.com).
 First add this dependency to you pom.xml
 ```
 <dependency>